The Minority Serving Institutions Science, Technology, Engineering and Math (STEM) Pathways Scholarship Program

-The student must be enrolled as a full-time sophomore, junior or senior (minimum 12 credit hours) at an accredited Minority Serving Institution (MSI) or Historically Black College or University (HBCU) in the State of North Carolina identified by NASA’s Minority Serving Institutions Exchange.
+The student must be enrolled as a full-time freshman, sophomore, junior or senior (minimum 12 credit hours), or first-year or later community college student, at an accredited Minority Serving Institution (MSI) or Historically Black College or University (HBCU) in the State of North Carolina identified by NASA’s Minority Serving Institutions Exchange.

 Bladen Community College

 Edgecombe Community College